relynch91/SailingAnarchy/README.md

 Technologies Implemented:

 Sailing Sanctuary utilizes React Redux in the Frontend to be able to maintain and update state for platform.
-In the backend, Rails Version 5.2.4.2 is used to orchestrate the Model and Controller portions of the MVC Framework.
+In the backend, Rails Version is used to orchestrate the Model and Controller portions of the MVC Framework.
 Lastly, PostgreSQL is used as the database management system for the app.
+The application deploys both model level validations as well as implementing database constraints to ensure all application data is present and formatted correctly.

 As development is ongoing, the current version only allows for users to sign-up, login, and logout.